clubMontagne/angerhang.github.io/r/t_home.md

 to text mining so here we go:

 * [Text mining overview](/statsWithR/tutorials/textMining.html)
-A brief introduction on what can we do with R for text mining tasks
+A brief introduction on what can we do with R for text mining tasks.

 * [Introduction to text mining package](/statsWithR/tutorials/textMiningIntro.html)
 We dive into the text mining infrastructure of text mining in R and